 - Become accountable by tracking monthly performance, “what gets measured gets done”.
 Performance tracking should include fitness (healthy mind), education and vocational goals.

-That’s all I have for now regarding my life of quiet desperation.
+That’s all I have on my life of quiet desperation for now.
 Thank you for reading and please leave your thoughts, questions and suggestions below.